AdaptiveConsulting/ReactiveTraderCloud/docs/deployment/build-rtc-locally.md

 - killAll

 To build, run the following with the [build id][buildid], in this example we'll use *localbuild*

+**Note:** Sometimes, when changing the node version in the build scripts, there could be cache coming from the mounted folders `//root/.npm` and `//client/node_modules` in your local machine that prevents the prepare script to run normally popping different node issues (See the references in the following script: `ReactiveTraderCloud/deploy/docker/web/build.sh`.).

+If this is the case, go to the folders `rtc_nodemodules_cache_container/_data` and `rtc_nodemodules_cache_container/_data` and delete the cached contents inside those directories.

 ```bash
 ./deploy/docker/prepare build rtc localbuild
 ```